epics-rip/pvDataWWW/mainPage/meetings/2014-07/BNL_agenda.md

 * **dbGroup** [Ralph]

     Description, API and demo.
 Note dbGroup is not intended for 4.4, but this is a convenient time for Ralph to bring us up to date.

+* **Version 4.4 Feature List review** [Greg]

+    Short review of items that we intended to be in 4.4 [2]

-* [**pvDatabase, and use of pvDatabase for composite PVs**]
+* **pvDatabase, and use of pvDatabase for composite PVs** [Marty]

     A description and demo of the "multi" capabilities of pvDatabase for expressing a pva PV whose value is composed of CA pv names and values.